Spadroon

 The typical hilt of the most commonly known spadroon, the British 1796 pattern infantry officer's sword.
 This is the fixed guard version.
 Many also had a hinged inner guard so that the sword rested flush against the uniform when worn.

 A spadroon is a light sword with a straight-edged blade, enabling both cut and thrust attacks.
-The English term emerged in the early 18th century, although swords of this type were used in Europe from the late 17th century onward.
-Spadroons were primarily sidearms for military officers and non-commissioned officers (NCOs) in the army and navy during the 17th to early 19th centuries.
-While prevalent in Europe and America, the term 'spadroon' remains uniquely Anglophone.
+This English term first came into use in the early 18th century, though the type of sword it referred to was in common usage during the late 17th century.
+They were primarily used as a military (army and navy) sidearm in the late 17th and early 18th centuries, and for officers and NCOs in the latter part of the 18th and early 19th centuries.
+The type of sword also saw widespread use across Europe and America, though the term 'spadroon' is unique to the Anglophone world.